-Fire Blankets are ideal for use in kitchens, caravans, boats and other places where cooking fats and oils are present and have potential for igniting.
+Fire Blankets are ideal for use in kitchens, caravans, boats, and other places where cooking fats and oils are present and have the potential for igniting.

 Where To Use A Fire Blanket?

-Fire blankets are most commonly located near risk of class F cooking fires.
+Fire blankets are most commonly located near the risk of class F cooking fires.

 The kitchen is one of such places, as there is a high probability of fire breaking out even with simple mishaps like burning fat oils.

 In addition to that, your garage, office, classroom and all types of vehicles can benefit from having a fire blanket readily accessible.